- Sightings in UK

 Preferred trees: PPM is most likely to be found in pine trees, while OPM is most likely to be found in oak trees.

 Should the pest be found to have entered the UK, the first response would be to try to eradicate the outbreak to prevent establishment.
 Using emergency powers available to us, we would issue statutory Plant Health Notices to affected tree owners requiring them to have the infestations removed.
 Possible treatment options include pesticide applications during the larval stage of the lifecycle, and manual removal of nests and caterpillars by trained operators.
+For full details of our proposed response to an outbreak, please see our

 A Rapid Pest Risk Assessment (RPRA) has been undertaken by our colleagues in the Food & Environment Research Agency (Fera).
 This document provides a rapid assessment of the risks posed by the pest to the UK's pine and other host trees, and will help risk managers decide on a response to that threat.
 It is not a detailed Pest Risk Analysis (PRA), but includes an assessment of whether one should be developed.
 The recommendation, given the similarity in climate between northern France and coastal areas of southern England, is that a detailed PRA is required to assess the risk of establishment and the associated uncertainties.